Errahma

 Errahma (حزب الرحمة) is a Salafi Islamist political party in Tunisia.
 The party, founded in 2012, is led by Saïd Jaziri, former spokesperson for the Tunisian community in Canada.

 The party supports the parliamentary system and the inclusion of Islamic law in the Constitution.

-The party ran in the 2014 and 2019 parliamentary elections, in the latter of which they won four seats.
+The party ran in the 2014 and 2019 parliamentary elections; in the latter election, they won four seats.

 Election results

 Elected representatives

 In the 2019 elections, the party gained four seats in the Assembly of People's Representatives.